 BHA may not enter into a HAP contract until each contract unit has been inspected and BHA has determined that the unit complies with the Housing Quality Standards (HQS).
 For existing housing, the HAP contract must be executed promptly after BHA selects the owner proposal and inspects the housing units.
-For newly constructed or rehabilitated housing the HAP contract must be executed after BHA has inspected the completed units and has determined that the units have been completed in accordance with the agreement to enter into HAP, and the owner furnishes all required evidence of completion.
+For newly constructed or rehabilitated housing the HAP contract must be executed after BHA has inspected the completed units and has determined that the units have been completed in accordance with the Agreement to enter into HAP, and the owner furnishes all required evidence of completion.

-For existing housing, the HAP contract will be promptly, pursuant to BHA determining that all units pass HQS.
+For existing housing, the HAP contract will be promptly executed, pursuant to BHA's determination that all units pass HQS, and any pre-existing household is eligible to continue residency in the unit.

-For rehabilitated or newly constructed housing, the HAP contract will be executed promptly, pursuant to BHA determining that the units have been completed in accordance with the agreement to enter into HAP, all units meet HQS, and the owner has submitted all required evidence of completion.
+For rehabilitated or newly constructed housing, the HAP contract will be executed promptly, pursuant to BHA determining that the units have been completed in accordance with the agreement to enter into HAP, all units meet HQS, and the owner has submitted all required evidence of completion and any pre-existing tenancy is eligible to receive assistance in the unit.